Analysis | Rudy Giuliani torched his credibility for Trump. He’s just the latest to find that wasn’t enough.

 What he did: The Georgia governor won his election in 2018 with Trump’s help, especially in the Republican primary runoff, in which he defeated the state party’s preferred candidate.
 Kemp said after his runoff win that he would “unapologetically stand with President Trump to secure our border, deport criminal aliens, crush gangs and ensure a bright and promising future for our families.”

-How it ended: Kemp, like other Georgia GOP officials including Secretary of State Brad Raffensperger, dismissed Trump’s baseless theories about his narrow 2020 loss in the state being due to fraud.
+How it ended: Kemp, like other Georgia GOP officials including Secretary of State Brad Raffensperger, dismissed Trump’s baseless theories about his narrow 2020 loss in the state being because of fraud.
 This earned Kemp frequent denunciations from Trump, including a recent promise to campaign against him in 2022.

 Former acting White House chief of staff Mick Mulvaney

 What he did: Mulvaney was front-and-center in defending Trump’s actions vis-a-vis Ukraine.
 He also defended Trump’s rhetoric in relation to mass shootings.
-And he defended some of Trump’s most controversial comments, including about crime in black communities, and Trump’s decision to hold the G-7 summit at one of his own properties — a decision which was just as quickly scrapped.
-And even when Trump began challenging the election results, Mulvaney said he wouldn’t take it too far.
+And he defended some of Trump’s most questionable comments, including about crime in Black communities, and Trump’s decision to hold the G-7 summit at one of his own properties — a decision which was just as quickly scrapped.
+And even when Trump began challenging the election results, Mulvaney said the president wouldn’t take it too far.

 How it ended: Trump removed Mulvaney early last year and gave him a significantly lower-profile role: special envoy to Northern Ireland.
-Since the storming of the Capitol, Mulvaney has assured that the president’s actions didn’t reflect the man he once defended and said he felt he knew — despite having called Trump a “terrible human being” late in the 2016 campaign.
+Since the storming of the Capitol, Mulvaney has assured that the president’s actions didn’t reflect the man he once defended and knew — despite having called Trump a “terrible human being” late in the 2016 campaign.
 Mulvaney resigned from the administration this month.

-Senate Majority Leader Mitch McConnell (R-Ky.)
+Senate Majority Leader Mitch McConnell

-What he did: McConnell has occasionally stood up to Trump, but he was also Trump’s most important governing partner for four years.
-He hailed the huge number of judges the two of them combined to install.
+What he did: McConnell (R-Ky.) has occasionally stood up to Trump, but he was also Trump’s most important governing partner for four years.
+He hailed the huge number of judges the two of them worked together to install.
 He declined to criticize Trump’s politically oriented removals of independent inspectors general.
 And he even defended Trump for saying he would accept information about a political opponent from a foreign country.
 The New Yorker once labeled McConnell Trump’s “enabler in chief.”

-How it ended: When McConnell signaled in mid-December that the election was over, Trump repeatedly applied pressured and suggested McConnell was backing down.
+How it ended: When McConnell signaled in mid-December that the election was over, Trump repeatedly applied pressure and suggested McConnell was backing down.
 Most recently, after the events of last week, McConnell’s wife, Transportation Secretary Elaine Chao, stepped down from her post, citing “a traumatic and entirely avoidable event as supporters of the President stormed the Capitol building following a rally he addressed.”
-And now McConnell is considering convicting Trump, in part seemingly to help distance the party from a president whose tenure resulted in losing not just reelection, but also the House and now the Senate.
+And now McConnell is considering convicting Trump, in part seemingly to help distance the party from a president whose tenure resulted in losing not just reelection, but also the House and the Senate.